balakarthikeyan/notes/questions/symfony.md

 4. In Symfony2, which is the default routing configuration file?
 Ans.
 Following is the default configuration file: app/config/routing.yml

+2. What are the advantages of using Symfony?
+The main advantages of using the Symfony framework are given below -

+It is time-efficient
+The MVC pattern is followed
+Provides extreme flexibility to users
+It is user-friendly as well as stable a framework
+It is easy to use and customize
+It has a large community.

+3. What are the components in Symfony?
+Symfony Components are reusable libraries that are the foundation of almost all main PHP projects.
+The objectives of this open-source software are maintaining web apps, replacing repetitive coding, speeding up the creation, building vigorous enterprise apps, and offering developers complete configuration control.

+4. What is meant by bundles in Symfony?
+A Symfony bundle collects the folders and files that are arranged in a specific manner.
+You can use these bundles in several applications.
+Usually, the "AppBundle" contains the package of the main application.
+There are app-specific bundles available also, like BlogBundle.
+You can't share these bundles with other apps.
+But you can use the general bundle as a particular part of your app.
+The common files and structure of bundles are as follows:

+Controller - All the controllers are collected here.
+DepedencyInjection - It contains the code of dependency injection and extension classes also.
+Tests - It contains all the unit test files connected to the bundle.
+Resources/config - The configurations related to the bundle are contained here, such as routing.yaml.
+Resources/public - Static resources like JavaScripts, stylesheets, images, etc., are contained in this.
+Resources/view - The view templates are collected in this.

 5. What do you mean by Serializer in Symfony?
 Ans.
 Serializer is used to convert a PHP object into other formats like JSON, Binary, XML, etc. You can do this by creating a Serializer object and adding normalizers, encoders, etc.